Skip to content

 Architecture

 A single SQLite database file holds every Graphorin table.
-The adapter exposes typed sub-stores for memory, sessions, embeddings, workflow, audit, and triggers.
-Each sub-store is the implementation of a contract declared in @graphorin/core/contracts — your application can swap in a different adapter without touching the rest of the framework.
+The adapter exposes typed sub-stores for memory, checkpoints, sessions, triggers, embeddings, authTokens, oauthServers, and idempotency.
+(The audit log is not a sub-store - it lives in its own, always-encrypted database; see below.)
+Each sub-store is the implementation of a contract declared in @graphorin/core/contracts (the one exception is idempotency, whose IdempotencyStore contract is declared in the adapter package itself) - your application can swap in a different adapter without touching the rest of the framework.

 Wiring the default